top of page

 Coordinating Crew Training and Development

-Technical Superintendents play a crucial role in coordinating crew management and training.
-Their responsibilities extend beyond maintaining vessels, as they must also ensure that the crew is well-equipped to handle the challenges of life at sea.
+Technical Superintendents are key in managing crew management and training.
+Their duties go beyond just keeping vessels in good condition.
+They must also make sure the crew is ready to face the unique challenges of life at sea.

 Effective crew training coordination is essential for maintaining a high standard of performance and safety on board.
 Technical Superintendents work closely with the crew to identify areas where additional training may be necessary, such as: